DNS Security 101: The Essentials You Need to Know to Keep Your Organization Safe

 DNSSEC shouldn’t be your only line of defense against DNS-based attacks.
 While its protective capabilities cannot be denied, there are also more advanced protocols out there, such as DNS over HTTPS (DoH) and DNS over TPC.

 The DoH protocol encrypts all DNS requests sent from a browser to a server, preventing manmade attacks from circumventing encryption protections.
-A proposal has been made to extend DNSSEC to include DNS over HTTPS (DoH).
+DNS security specialists proposed to extend DNSSEC to include DNS over HTTPS (DoH).
 The proposal is still in the early stages, but the idea behind this idea is that DNS over HTTPS would allow for authenticated requests that could then be validated through DNSSEC.

-DNS over TPC is another protocol that is made to allow encrypted communications between two parties without launching a connection first because it will establish a dead drop for messages.
-These types of security layers add data privacy on top of traditional DNS communications, which means that the queries that are made on your company endpoints have lower chances of being intercepted.
+DNS over TPC is another protocol that allows encrypted communications between two parties without launching a connection first because it will establish a dead drop for messages.
+These types of security layers add data privacy on top of traditional DNS communications.
+This means that the queries that are made on your company endpoints have lower chances of being intercepted.

 #2 DNS Filtering